Heidi Bonner, Ph.D.

 Shelagh E. Dorn, Ph.D.

-Dr. Dorn is Director of Strategic Planning & Analysis for the Greenville (SC) Police Department.
-She was previously the Assistant Director for Technical Assistance and Training and a Senior Research Analyst at the Finn Institute.
-She has worked extensively in the intelligence analysis field as a senior supervising intelligence analyst in a state fusion center, as an instructor, and as a subject matter expert, and has experience in law enforcement, fire, and emergency medical services.
+Dr. Dorn is an Assistant Professor with Michigan State University, where she teaches in their Criminal Intelligence Master’s degree program.
+She also instructs at Clemson University and consults with police departments to solve their data, intelligence, and analyst problems.
+She was previously the Assistant Director for Technical Assistance and a Senior Research Analyst at the Finn Institute.
+She has worked extensively in policing, intelligence analysis, and public safety.
 She is President of the International Association of Law Enforcement Intelligence Analysts (IALEIA).
-She earned a Ph.D. in criminal justice at the University at Albany.
-Her areas of interest include: intelligence-led policing; evaluation research; law enforcement best practices; intelligence and fusion centers; and accountability mechanisms, satisfaction levels, and performance measures.
+She earned a PhD in criminal justice at the University at Albany.
+Her areas of interest include: intelligence-led policing; evaluation and accountability research; law enforcement best practices; and policing, mental health, and trauma-informed responses.

 Chris Harris, Ph.D.